ying-li-python/web-visualization/README.md

 <a href="https://ying-li-python.github.io/web-visualization/"><img src="https://raw.githubusercontent.com/ying-li-python/web-visualization/master/Images/web-visualization.png"></a>

-## Data Visualization of BuzzFeed Video Analytics with Youtube API
+## Data Analytics and Visualization of BuzzFeed Shows
 Welcome!
-The purpose of this project is analyze how video likes changes as view count or comment count increases of two popular BuzzFeed shows, Unsolved and Taste Test, using Google's Youtube API.
+The purpose of this project is to examine how video likes changes as view count or comment count increases of two popular BuzzFeed shows, Unsolved and Taste Test, and to present our data visualizations and observations hosted by [GitHub pages](https://pages.github.com/).

 Live webpage: https://ying-li-python.github.io/web-visualization/